gregjd/gregjd.github.io/work/index.md

 #### FrequentFinder

-FrequentFinder takes a system’s Google transit data and generates a map of services that operate frequently.
-Its primary components are a Python program that computes the frequent network and generates a GeoJSON export, a Mapbox (JavaScript) script that creates an interactive map, and a D3 (JavaScript) script that creates an SVG.
+FrequentFinder takes a transit system’s GTFS (Google transit) data and generates a map of services that operate frequently.
+At its core is a Python program that computes the frequent network and generates a GeoJSON export.
 This project involves complex problems in graph theory, visualization, and transit system geometry.
+Planned additions include a script that creates an interactive Mapbox map and a D3 script that creates an SVG.

 [Check out the code on GitHub](https://github.com/gregjd/frequent-finder)
 *Coming soon: Check out an interactive frequent service map*